SpellingFrame Review: Primary Spelling Practice & Alternatives

 Independent review of SpellingFrame for primary teachers.
 How it aligns with the UK phonics screening check, supports SEND learners, and compares to alternatives.

 One of the key features of Spellingframe is its vast library of spelling lists.
 These lists cover a wide range of topics and difficulty levels, from basic phonicsto more advanced vocabulary.
-Teachers and parents can also create their own custom spelling lists to cater to the specific needs of their students or children.
+Teachers and parents can also create their own custom spelling lists to cater to the specific needs of their learners or children.

 Each list is accompanied by a variety of interactive activities and games that help reinforce the spelling rules and concepts being taught.
-With Spellingframe, students can enjoy a fun and engaging way to improve their spelling skills.
+With Spellingframe, learners can enjoy a fun and engaging way to improve their spelling skills.

 Interactive spelling practice is an active method that improves spelling through immediate feedback, adaptive challenge and engaging rehearsal for learners.
 Games give fast feedback and suit each learner's speed.
 They change rote learning into active learning through fun activities.
 Immediate corrections help learners understand errors faster.